The Ultimate Guide to Designing your Kitchen

 Many cabinets can now be fitted with movable shelving, meaning you can maximise your storage space.
 Extra storage racks on the inside of cabinet doors are an excellent way of gaining more storage and making it easier to find things.

-For those items that are only dragged out a few times a year, such as the good wedding china, consider making use of the spaces high up in the kitchen with some extra cabinets or open shelves to create a little display area.
+Those items that are only dragged out a few times a year, such as the good wedding china, consider making use of the spaces high up in the kitchen with some extra cabinets or open shelves to create a little display area.

-Back to Earth (budgeting)
+Back to Earth (Budgeting)

 By this point, most people’s imaginations are in full sprint, running wild with ideas and dreaming of kitting the place out in luxury appliances and utensils.
 And while this is perfectly realistic for some, for most of us, it’s important to (grudgingly) bring ourselves back down to planet Earth and set ourselves a budget.